-Join Martin Hadley for an in-depth discussion in this video Strengths of the tidyverse, part of Learning the R Tidyverse.
+Join Martin John Hadley for an in-depth discussion in this video Strengths of the tidyverse, part of Learning the R Tidyverse.

 - [Instructor] Okay, but what does the tidyverse provide us as end users or data scientists if we're being quite bold?
 Well, using tidyverse leads to advantages in the following main areas.
 Data importation, Data wrangling, and data visualization.
 Let's look at each of those in turn.
 Readr completely blows away the baseR tools for importing rectangular data files like csv and tsv files.
 It's not only significantly faster than baseR but it's more intelligent.